Saibo-creator/clean_imageset/README.md

 A script using ArcFace age estimator to remove incorrectly labeled images

 ## Usage
+1. use age estimator to remove incorrectly labeled images

 To clean images in the `childhood/`, do
 ```bash